 Our bodies cannot make this vitamin, so we rely on obtaining it from food sources or supplements.

-Good sources of vitamin C are fruits and green vegetables.
-Fruits high in this vitamin include oranges, grapefruit, strawberries, kiwi, and tomatoes.
-For vegetables, eat things like broccoli, green and red peppers, Brussels sprouts, cabbage, and green peas.
+Fruits and green vegetables are good sources of vitamin C. Fruits high in this vitamin include oranges, grapefruit, strawberries, kiwi, and tomatoes.
+For vegetables, eat things like broccoli, green and red peppers, brussels sprouts, cabbage, and green peas.

-The recommended daily allowance (RDA) for babies up to six months old is 40 milligrams per day.
-This rises to 50 milligrams up to a year old.
-Then it drops back to 15 milligrams up to three years old.
+The recommended daily allowance (RDA) for babies up to six months old is 40 milligrams of vitamin C per day.
+This rises to 50 milligrams for babies up to 12 months old.
+It drops to 15 milligrams for children from 1 to 3 years old.

-For pregnant women, the RDA is 85 milligrams, and for a breastfeeding mom 120 milligrams.
-If you are a young mom aged 18 years old or less, then the RDA is 80 milligrams when pregnant and 115 milligrams when breastfeeding (source).
+For pregnant women, the RDA is 85 milligrams, and for a breastfeeding mom, it’s 120 milligrams.
+If you are a young mom aged 18 years old or less, the RDA is 80 milligrams when pregnant and 115 milligrams when breastfeeding (3).

 Vitamin C in Breast Milk

 Most moms who follow a balanced diet will have the right amount of vitamin C in their breast milk for their baby.
-The sort of foods breastfeeding mothers should be eating include plenty of fruit and vegetables, as well as starchy foods, dairy, and protein (source).
+The foods breastfeeding mothers should be eating include plenty of fruit and vegetables, starchy foods, dairy, and protein.

-It’s also thought that if you do take vitamin C supplements above the RDA, your body will regulate how much vitamin C passes into your breast milk (source).
+It’s also thought that if you do take vitamin C supplements above the RDA, your body will regulate how much vitamin C passes into your breast milk (5).

-It will make a difference, however, if you’re deficient in vitamin C due to poor nourishment.
-Taking supplements in these circumstances can double or triple the amount in breast milk (source).
+However, it will make a difference if you’re deficient in vitamin C due to poor nourishment.
+Taking supplements in these circumstances can double or triple the amount in breast milk (6).

 Impact of Smoking on Vitamin C Levels

-It has also been shown that babies of moms who smoke have lower levels of this antioxidant vitamin (source).
+It has also been shown that babies of moms who smoke have lower levels of this antioxidant vitamin (8).

-The recommendation for people who smoke is to add 35 milligrams of vitamin C per day (source).
+The recommendation for people who smoke is to add 35 milligrams of vitamin C per day.

 Too Much Vitamin C When Breastfeeding?